 Slouching or hunching over a computer, tablet, or phone can lead to poor posture.

-You may lean forward if you work at a desk all day, and your chair or computer monitor may not be adjusted correctly to maintain good posture.
-This position can cause your lower back to arch excessively and your pelvis to tilt forward.
-Over time, this can lead to a swayback posture.
+If you work at a desk all day, you may lean forward, and your chair or computer monitor may not be adjusted correctly to maintain good posture.
+This position can cause your lower back to arch excessively and your pelvis to tilt forward, leading to a swayback posture over time.

 Making adjustments to the ergonomics of your work area may help to counter some of these negative effects.